Shopify/draggable/src/Draggable/README.md

 **`draggable.getClassNameFor(name: String): String`**
 Returns class name for class identifier, check the classes table below for identifiers.

+**`draggable.getClassNamesFor(name: String): String[]`**
+Returns array of class name for class identifier, useful when working with atomic css, check the classes table below for identifiers.

 **`draggable.isDragging(): Boolean`**
 Returns true or false, depending on this draggables dragging state.